joshualukecaine/hevy/README.md

 If you see "Skipping exercise with invalid ID" messages, it means the exercise template ID is not valid.
 Check that:

-1. The ID is an 8-character hexadecimal string
+1. **For built-in exercises**: The ID is an 8-character hexadecimal string (e.g., `3D0C7C75`)
+2. **For custom exercises**: The ID is in UUID format (e.g., `13084c79-fd76-432e-b7d6-4ad3c67ddf81`)
-2. The ID exists in the Hevy system
+3. The ID exists in your Hevy account (run `fetch_templates.py --force` to refresh)
-3. The exercise name matches a known template if you're relying on name matching
+4. The exercise name matches a known template if you're relying on name matching

 ### API Key Issues